 5.209.
-Dedicated operating and maintenance procedures should be developed for monitoring biological phenomena that might affect the safety of the nuclear installation, and for the prevention and mitigation of accidents that might be caused by such phenomena.
+Dedicated operating and maintenance procedures should be developed for monitoring biological phenomena that might affect the safety of the nuclear installation and for preventing and mitigating accidents that might be caused by such phenomena.
 Control measures include treatment of biological phenomena using biocides or the use of sacrificial (i.e. replaceable) systems.